idirlab/freebases/README.md

 ## Dataset

-Four variants of Freebase dataset are provided by inclusion/exclusion of various data modeling idiosyncrasies, which encables researchers to leverage or avoid such features based on the nature of their tasks. **The dataset can be downloaded from this [link](https://www.dropbox.com/s/p0m9mvios7dbhys/freebases.zip?dl=0).**
+Four variants of the Freebase dataset are provided by the inclusion/exclusion of various data modeling idiosyncrasies, which enables researchers to leverage or avoid such features based on the nature of their tasks. **The dataset can be downloaded from this [link](https://zenodo.org/records/7909511).**

 ### Dataset Statistics